Prep Talk: Covid-19 pauses open playoff door for West Seneca East

-This high school football during a pandemic in a spring is completely unchartered waters for Western New York.
-Though it should not be surprising, the season has been bonkers for several teams, including West Seneca East.
+High school spring football season during a pandemic is completely uncharted waters for Western New York.
+Though it should not be surprising, it has been a bonkers campaign for several teams, including West Seneca East.

-After winning Friday’s Senior Night game to wrap up a 2-3 campaign, longtime Trojans coach Jim Maurino started collecting equipment from his players – getting a jump start on the scholastic version of locker room cleanout day.
+After winning Friday’s Senior Night game to wrap up a 2-3 record, longtime Trojans coach Jim Maurino started collecting equipment from his players, getting a jump start on the scholastic version of locker room cleanout day.
 He planned to resume the process Monday.

-In a season in which East endured opponent changes on one-day and two-days notice, its schedule changed, again.
-Instead of packing up, Maurino plans to hand equipment back out to his players along with a game plan because the team has a playoff game in its future.
+In a season in which East endured opponent changes on one-day and two-days notice, its schedule has changed, again.
+Instead of packing, Maurino plans to hand equipment back to his players, along with a game plan, because the team has a playoff game in its future.

 West Seneca East will face defending Section VI Class B champion and bracket top seed Western New York Maritime/Health Sciences (4-1, 4-0 in league).
 Game date and location will be determined Monday, according to Falcons coach Tyree Parker.